Preclinical WebsiteClinical Website

 Elevated Neurofilament Light in CSF & Plasma

-What are the Pathological and Phenotypical Profiles of PFF and AAV α-Synuclein Rodent Models?
+Pathological and Phenotypical Profiles of PFF versus AAV α-Synuclein Parkinson's Disease Models?

-The tables below summarize the extent to which each model reproduces hallmark features of human Parkinson's disease, enabling rapid comparison of their relevance for specific research questions.
+The tables below summarize how each animal model of Parkinson's disease reproduces hallmark features of human Parkinson’s disease, enabling a quick comparison of their characteristics and use-cases.

 Feature/DomainPFF ModelsAAV Models